DavidWells/targeted-test-runner/README.md

 The tool will:
 1. Find all test files in the current directory
-2. Fuzzy match the test description
+2. Fuzzy match the test description (if provided)
-3. Create a temporary file with `.only` added to the matched test
+3. Create a temporary file with `.only` added to the matched test (if description provided)
-4. Run the test
+4. Run the test(s)
-5. Clean up the temporary file
+5. Clean up any temporary files

 ### Advanced Usage